HeyHarry3636/CrossSections_python/README.md

 + Digitized valley walls (left/right)
 + Flow accumulation layer (derived in previous hydrologic processing of the DEM)

-This [cross-sections presentation] (http://python.mikeharris.co/CrossSectionsScript.pdf) is an overview of the script parameters and execution.
+This [cross-sections presentation] (CrossSectionsScript.pdf) is an overview of the script parameters and execution.

 ## Motivation